girisagar46/girisagar46.github.io/content/articles/getting_started_with_pelican_part2.md

 Slug: pelican-github-part2
 Summary: In [Part 1](https://girisagar46.github.io/pelican-github-part1), we just got started with our Pelican blog.
 In this part, we'll be hacking our blog to make it awesome.

-> In [Part 1](https://girisagar46.github.io/pelican-github-part1) we setup our github.io website and kick started out [Pelican] website.
-Now, in this second tutorial, we'll configure Fabric and Pelican configuration and when it's all done, we'll create blog post.
-And push it to github `source` branch.
+> In [Part 1](https://girisagar46.github.io/pelican-github-part1) we've setup our github.io website and kick started out [Pelican] blog.
+Now, in this second tutorial, we'll configure Fabric and Pelican configuration and when it's all done, we'll create a blog post.
+And push it to github `source` branch and generated HTML to `master` branch.

-# Let's setup our blog theme first.
+# First, let's setup our blog theme.

 Pelican has tons of themes.
 All themes can be previewed at [pelicanthemes.com](http://www.pelicanthemes.com/).
 You can pick any themes you like.
-If you are not satisfied, you can also create your [own theme](http://docs.getpelican.com/en/3.1.1/themes.html).
+And, if you are not satisfied with the existing themes, you can also create your [own theme](http://docs.getpelican.com/en/3.1.1/themes.html).
 For this tutorial, we'll be using a theme called [Flex](https://github.com/alexandrevicenzi/flex) by [Alexandre Vicenzi](https://www.alexandrevicenzi.com/).

 To setup a theme, create folder inside your `username.github.io` directory and name it `themes`.
 Now `cd` into that directory and clone the [Flex](https://github.com/alexandrevicenzi/Flex.git) repository.